jeffkreeftmeijer/guidedown/examples/guide.md

 Guidedown can run console commands and put the output in the guide.
 Given a file named `examples/code_block_replacement_console_output.md` with the following contents:

     # examples/code_block_replacement_console_output.md
-        $ echo "foo"
+        $ echo 'foo'
         bar?

-Guidedown will run the command (`$ echo "foo"`), and replace the rest of the code block with its output:
+Guidedown will run the command (`$ echo 'foo'`), and replace the rest of the code block with its output:

     $ bin/guidedown examples/code_block_replacement_console_output.md
     ``` console